AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/intro.rst

   :alt: an example of the edit calculator text page
   :align: center

   An example of the edit calculator text page.
+[SCREENSHOT NEEDS UPDATING!!!!!!!!!!!!!!!!]

 It explains each section of the edit text page in detail: